joaovitordesp/joaovitordesp/README.md

-I am a backend-focused Software Engineer, 6+ years experience, with expertise in technologies such as Node.js, JavaScript, TypeScript, Java, Spring and AWS.
-I have solid experience in the banking industry, where I apply my skills to create robust and scalable solutions.
+I am a backend-focused Software Engineer, 6+ years experience, with expertise in technologies such as Node.js, Java, Golang, Spring and AWS.
+I have solid experience in the banking industry, ecommerce and governmental systems, where I apply my skills to create robust and scalable solutions.
 Throughout my career, I have been actively involved in designing and implementing complex systems, leveraging AWS services like ECS, S3, CloudWatch, DynamoDB, Lambda, API Gateway, AWS Batch, and SNS to deliver high-performance solutions.

-Currently, I work as a backend engineer, utilizing Nodejs, Typescript, JavaScript, Java, Spring Boot, SQL, Microservices, and AWS.
+Currently, I work as a backend engineer, utilizing Nodejs, Java, Spring Boot, SQL, Microservices, and AWS.

 I hold a degree in Systems Analysis and Development from College Projeção, where I gained a strong foundation in software engineering concepts and agile development.
 In addition to my professional work, I dedicate my free time to continuous learning, exploring new technologies, and refining my skills through personal projects.